radams15/faversham.pub/_posts/2024-12-15-albion-taverna.md

 surprisingly of unmelancholy, for I found solace in yet again proving the existence of the Sediment to my ever-denying friend.
 I can only hope he lives a longer life as a result, and if the cost of that is 50ml of ale, then so be it.
-I will not comment on the ciders as I am personally not interested interested in them.
+I will not comment on the ciders as I am personally not interested in the private activities associated with it's drinkers.
 Prices were Faveraverage.

 ## Food